schneidermatic/Elastax/README.md

 ###### PREREQUISITES
 ---
-For running the miniobs-recipes(s) you need the following software components on your host system
+For running the elastic-stack-recipes(s) you need the following software components on your host system

 Name           | Reference
 -------------- | ---------------